Lay of the Land: Creating Land Art in Wild Irish Places

 Public visits, tours, workshops, performances

 Here’s where LOTL’s identity really started taking shape – out on the cliffs, forests and isolated headlands where each project pushed the team a little further.
+These land art projects established LOTL’s reputation as a leading force in Irish site-responsive practice.

 TOMBOLO 2016